kiedtl/website/src/content/blog/hare.md

   without semicolons, right (see Lua); I do sometimes wonder if programmers who enjoy this syntax also talk like that in real life;

-[^3]: Before I get swamped with hatemail from the usual crazed Gemini fundamentalists, I promise I'll condense my criticism of Gemini into a more constructive form in a future post.
-The flamebait can wait, but if you still want to troll me, please send an email to `kiedtl` `at` [tilde.team](https://tilde.team) so that I can add you to my spam filter.

-[^4]: A certain blogger in the Geminispace states:
+[^3]: A certain blogger in the Geminispace states:

   > Generics are way overrated.
 Like any feature, generics /can/ be the
   > most elegant solution for some problems, but they’re needlessly complex